 M/s.
 BGJC & Associates LLP Chartered Accountants are the Statutory Auditors of theCompany for a period of five years with effect from July 11 2016.
 M/s.
 BGJC &Associates LLP have confirmed to the Company that they are not disqualified under Section141 of the Companies Act 2013 or any other applicable provisions for the time being inforce and are eligible for being appointed as statutory auditors of the Company.
 M/s.
 BGJC& Associates LLP have also confirmed to the Company that their appointment is withinthe limits prescribed under the Companies Act 2013.

 Pursuant to the provisions of Section 204 of the Companies Act 2013 and rules madethereunder the Company has appointed Mr. Tanuj Vohra Partner at M/s.
 TVA & Co.
 LLPCompany Secretaries a firm of Company Secretaries in Practice (C.P.
 No. 5253) toundertake the Secretarial Audit of the Company.
-The Secretarial Audit Report is includedas Annexure - C and forms an integral part of this Report.
+The Secretarial Audit Report is includedas Annexure - D and forms an integral part of this Report.
 There is no secretarial auditqualification for the year under review and the Company has received a no disqualificationcertificate from company secretary in practice.

 Details of Loans Guarantees and Investments covered under the provisions of Section186 of the Companies Act 2013 are given in the notes to Financial Statements.